 The maximum award per year is $2,500.

-- All continuing Cornell graduate students are eligible to apply.
+- All enrolled continuing Cornell graduate students in good academic standing are eligible to apply.

 - Students may apply once per year.
 Previous applicants and grant recipients may reapply.
 Priority is given to first-time applicants.

 - Proposals must demonstrate the project’s relevance to Jewish Studies, broadly construed.

 Allowable expenses may include, but are not limited to the following:

 - Travel and living expenses for research-related fieldwork or training, collections-based research, or ethnographic fieldwork.